cyrillrx/cpp-logger/README.md

+# Cpp logger
-# A basic cpp logger
+A basic logger for cpp

 # Build scripts
 ## Install the requirements